UKCloud/documentation/articles/azure/azs-how-identify-global-admins.md

 toc_mdlink: azs-how-identify-global-admins.md
 ---

-# How to identify your Microsoft Azure Global Administrators
+# How to Identify your Microsoft Azure Global Administrators

 ## Overview